What types of wedding ceremonies are there, and what do I need?

 A rapidly growing subset of themed weddings which derive their look/feel/content from science fiction, game, fantasy, technology, cosplay, or comic book fandom.
 Y'know, for geeks.

 A non-legally binding ceremony to express and confirm love and faithfulness between two people who cannot or do not wish to legally marry.
 They have no set format or requirements.
 Once the only ritual of union available to same-sex couples, commitment ceremonies have mostly fallen by the wayside since the Supreme Court affirmed marriage equality in 2015.
 As a result, commitment ceremonies may be legally dicey; it is a violation of California law to conduct a wedding ceremony in the absence of a valid marriage license, so the intent of a commitment ceremony could easily be misconstrued.
+Now that marriage equality is the law of the land, we no longer perform commitment ceremonies.

 Renewal of Vows